awarenessxz/java-web-app/react-frontend/doc/CODING_CONVENTIONS.md

 - Code using typescript
 - Use CSS Modules for components instead of global CSS

+# React Components

+1. **Import Order** -- When writing react components, try to order your imports in the following order (Refer to [App.tsx](../src/pages/App.tsx) for example):
+    - React
+    - Redux Actions
+    - Utility Functions
+    - Components / Pages

 ## Redux

 In a nutshell, redux uses a one way data flow for state management